Fixing Melbourne's Train Map

 This list of proposed map changes doesn't change any of this.
 It specifically uses the current operations, and makes different decisions about what to display, and where.

 Some changes have been deliberately overlooked.
-Sunshine station also has an express-running V/Line track, but this with the upgrade to Sunshine station, all V/Line services will stop there from 2030.
+Sunshine station also has an express-running V/Line track, but this with the upgrade to Sunshine station, all Bendigo line V/Line services will stop there from 2030.

-Personally, I would suggest V/Line services also stop at South Yarra, now they will pass a now-empty set of platforms, vacated by Cranbourne/Pakenham trains using the Metro tunnel instead.
+I would also suggest V/Line services also stop at South Yarra, now they will pass a now-empty set of platforms, vacated by Cranbourne/Pakenham trains using the Metro tunnel instead.
+However that's not shown on this map, as there are no public plans to do so.

 One final change